labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

         print("Processing complete for this round.")
 ```

-2. Test the new coroutine in a Python shell:
+2. To test the new coroutine, open a Python shell and run the following code:

 ```python
 from cofollow import process_data